Dynamics of Modular Matings: The proof of Theorem

-In Figure 5, we plot some of the discs in the $\log{\zeta}$-plane permitted by the Yoccoz inequality, on the left for matings between quadratic polynomials and $PSL(2,{\mathbb Z})$, and on the right for quadratic polynomials (here the disc for $\nu=p/q$ had radius $(\log{2})/q$).
-In the left-hand picture the $\nu=1/q$ discs are drawn with radii corresponding to the exact value $((q+1)+\sqrt{q^2+2q-3})/2$ of the multiplier.
-These discs lie entirely to the left of the curve (also illustrated):
+In Figure \ref{Yoccoz_circles} in the Introduction, we plot some of the discs in the $\log{\zeta}$-plane permitted by the Yoccoz inequality, on the left for matings between quadratic polynomials and $PSL(2,{\mathbb Z})$, and on the right for quadratic polynomials (here the disc for $\nu=p/q$ had radius $(\log{2})/q$).
+In the left-hand picture the discs lie entirely to the left of the curve (also illustrated):

-\begin{remark} $\Re(\tau)$ has faster convergence to $0$ as $\Im(\tau)\to 0$ than is the case for the classical Yoccoz inequality for quadratic polynomials, where the corresponding region in the upper half-plane is bounded by a straight line (Figure 5). \end{remark}
+\begin{remark} $\Re(\tau)$ has faster convergence to $0$ as $\Im(\tau)\to 0$ than is the case for the classical Yoccoz inequality for quadratic polynomials, where the corresponding region in the upper half-plane is bounded by a straight line (see Figure \ref{Yoccoz_circles}).
+The underlying reason for the linear bound in the classical case (the right-hand picture in Figure \ref{Yoccoz_circles}) is that for the map $z \to 2z$ on $\H/\Z$ the multiplier of {\it every} period $q$ cycle is $2^q$.
+However in our case we are dealing with cycles made up from the parabolic maps $\alpha$ and $\beta$ on $\H$, and the multiplier of a $q$-cycle varies with the word $W$ which defines the cycle.
+The curved bound in the left-hand picture arises from the bounds we computed for the multipliers of the cycles $\alpha^{q-1}\beta$ corresponding to rotation number $1/q$ (Proposition \ref{multipliers}(i)): these multipliers grow {\it quadratically} in $q$, not {\it exponentially}. \end{remark}